+Environmentally friendly garden tips for a garden that does good!
 On the surface, gardening would seem to be an environmentally friendly pursuit.
 Tending to the plants and vegetables that grow in your garden, making sure they are fed and watered and that any nasty pests are kept firmly at bay.
-But is Your Garden Environmentally Friendly?
+But is your garden actually environmentally friendly?

 UK experts from the University of Reading, the University of Sheffield, and the Royal Horticultural Society (RHS) created a paper in 2012 titled: The Domestic Garden: Its Contribution to Urban Green Infrastructure.
 It explores the notion that gardening is eco-friendly and uncovers some truths about the effects modern gardening has had on the environment.
 We can see how we can make changes to the way we garden in order to help make a difference to the environment.

-There are a few simple gardening tips that you can put into effect right away, such as changing your lawnmower if its petrol, turning your sprinklers off – shockingly lawn sprinklers can use up to 1,000 litres of water an hour.
+There are a few simple gardening tips that you can put into effect right away, such as changing your lawnmower if its petrol, turning your sprinklers off – shockingly lawn sprinklers can use an extra 12,240 gallons of water an hour.
 A family of four would use this amount of water in a full day.
 Harvesting rain water in a water tank is a great way to combat the lack of sprinklers, and instead re-use the water you’ve collected.
 There are other changes you can make which may take a bit more time but are definitely worthwhile if you want to be as eco-friendly as possible.

 One major problem is to do with commercial potting soil.
 Most types of commercial soil contain peat, which is a non-renewable resource and is only found in certain parts of the world.
 Once peat is harvested, it’s very hard to grow back and as it’s used as a source of energy it really is a resource that shouldn’t be lost.
 The harvesting of the peat also causes a large amount of carbon emissions each year.
 An alternative material for soil is coconut coir.
 It’s a natural byproduct of the coconut industry that would otherwise be wasted, and is great at cultivating plants.
 It’s best to see what other options are available at your local garden centre, but it’s definitely worthwhile investigating.